tamarott/SinGAN/README.md

 This will also use the resulting trained model to generate random samples starting from the coarsest scale (n=0).

+To run this code on a cpu machine, specify --no_cuda when calling the main_train.py

 ###  Random samples
 To generate random samples from any starting generation scale, please first train SinGAN model for the desire image (as described above), then run